 The industry agreements are prepared based on the submissions from industry for an ongoing labour shortage within that industry.
 Currently, there are eight industry agreements in place, and no further concessions will be considered other than the agreed written concession on the industry agreement.

 DAMA provides flexibility for states, territories or regions to respond to their unique economic and labour market conditions through the agreement-based network.
-Currently, there is only one overarching DAMA in place to cover the Northern Territory.
+Currently, there is overarching DAMA in place to cover the Northern Territory, South Australia and Orana, the regional area of New South Wales

 Project agreements are to allow the genuine skills or labour shortage experienced by the development projects.
 They are designed to complement the existing Australian Government initiative to address skill and shortages by ensuring that do not create constraints on significant projects or jeopardise Australian jobs.